dad98253/ax25systemd/README.md

 # ax25systemd
 Losely based on https://github.com/la5nta/pat/tree/master/share

+This is a fork of https://github.com/F4FXL/ax25systemd created to work with the Packrat 232 (see branch pk232)

 To install, edit ax25.default to match match the tnc that you have.
 Then, run make install as root.

 ## Known issues